Meal and rest break laws vary by state, but it is important to understand your obligations as an employer to avoid financial penalties.

 Beyond this consideration, federal law is relatively silent on the matter of meal and rest breaks.
 State law varies considerably, though, from stringent rules like those in place in California to no requirements whatsoever in 30 states.
 If you operate your business in one of the 20 states that do have meal and rest break laws, however, it is important to ensure you remain in compliance with those rules.

 "While the federal level does not have those specific mandates, there are states with specific rules," said Brianna Brockway, HR coach at Paychex.
+[Check out our full review on Paychex payroll software.]

 According to Brockway, the following examples demonstrate just how much state laws on meal and rest breaks can vary: